pyeventsourcing/eventsourcing/docs/topics/process.rst

 event-sourced application.

 It will consume events by reading event notifications from a notification log reader.
-The events are retried in a reliable order, without race conditions or duplicates.
+The events are retrieved in a reliable order, without race conditions or duplicates.
 To keep track of the progress through the notification log, the process will create a new tracking record for each notification.